matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Fundamentals of Testing/4 Test Activities and Testware.md

 ### Testware

-Artifacts produced during the test process required to plan, design, & execute tests, such as documentation, scripts, inputs, expected results, set-up & clear-up procedures, files, databases, environment, & any additional software or utilities used in testing.
+Artifacts produced during the test process required to plan, design, & execute tests, such as documentation, scripts, inputs, expected results, set-up & clean-up procedures, files, databases, environment, & any additional software or utilities used in testing.

 * Created as part of the test activities in the test process
 * Each test activity creates test work products (aka testware)